 This allows the discriminator to receive auxiliary information, e.g. labels, in addition to synthetic and real data.

-GAN training, also called "minmax game", aims to satisfy the objective Function \ref{eq:GAN}, where $x$ denotes the synthetic data, $p_z(z)$ denotes a prior input noise, $G(z)$ denotes the generated image, $D(G(z)))$ denotes the probability of the fake image to be true, and $D(x)$ the probability of a real image to be true.
-For the cGAN, or other GAN architecture which has side information, the objective function is very similar with the original one, but $D(x) \rightarrow D(x\mid y)$, and $D(G(z)) \rightarrow D(G(z\mid y)$, where $y$ is the side information.
+GAN training, also called "minmax game", aims to satisfy the objective Function \ref{eq:GAN}, where $x$ denotes the real data, $p_z(z)$ denotes a prior input noise, $G(z)$ denotes the generated image, $D(G(z)))$ denotes the probability of the fake image to be true, and $D(x)$ the probability of a real image to be true.
+For the cGAN, the objective function is very similar with the original one, but $D(x) \rightarrow D(x\mid y)$, and $D(G(z)) \rightarrow D(G(z\mid y)$, where $y$ is the condition.

 However, this equation has the problem of saturation in minimising the loss of the generator $log(1-D(G(z)))$.
 To solve this problem, \cite{Goodfellow2014} propose to maximize $log(D(G(z)))$ instead.
 This technique is also known as a non-saturating GAN.
-For more detail about the vanilla GAN and conditional GAN (cGAN), refer to \cite{Goodfellow2014, Mirza2014}.
+For more detail about the vanilla GAN and cGAN, refer to \cite{Goodfellow2014, Mirza2014}.